China to halve tariffs on some U.S. imports

 China’s finance ministry said in a statement that tariff reductions for the relevant goods, which were implemented on Sept.
 1, will take effect from 0501 GMT on Feb.
 14.

-The reductions come about three weeks after the two countries signed the Phase 1 trade deal in Washington.
-That agreement included China’s promise to boost purchases of U.S. goods and services by $200 billion over two years in exchange for the United States rolling back some tariffs imposed against Chinese goods.
+The reductions come about three weeks after the two countries signed the Phase 1 trade deal in Washington, which included China’s promise to boost purchases of U.S. goods and services by $200 billion over two years in exchange for the United States rolling back some tariffs imposed against Chinese goods.

-The news was positive for financial markets and comes as Beijing seeks to shore up investor and business confidence in China as a virus outbreak casts deep uncertainty over the economic outlook.

-After the announcement, the yuan hit its highest in two weeks while Asian stocks and Wall Street futures also rallied.

 China’s finance ministry said in a statement that additional tariffs levied on some goods will be cut to 5% from 10% previously, while extra tariffs on some goods will be lowered to 2.5% from 5% previously.
 The ministry did not state the value of the goods that are affected by the decision.